-On May 18th, 2013, Gloria MacKenzie of Zephyrhills, Florida won the $590.5 million jackpot which set a world record for jackpots won by a single ticket.
-MacKenzie chose a cash prize of $370.9 million.
+On May 18th 2013, Gloria MacKenzie of Zephyrhills, Florida won $590.5 million, which remains the largest lottery win on a single ticket.
+MacKenzie chose a cash sum of $370.9 million.

 A $587.5 million jackpot was split between two winning tickets after a drawing on November 28th, 2012.
 Both Matthew Good of Arizona and Missouri grandparents Mark and Cindy Hill chose a lump sum payout of $192 million before taxes.

-In February 2015, three ticket holders from North Carolina, Puerto Rico and Texas split a Powerball jackpot of $564.1 million, with each receiving a share of $188 million.
+In February 2015, three ticket holders from North Carolina, Puerto Rico and Texas split a Powerball jackpot of $564.1 million, with each receiving a $188 million share.
 The Puerto Rican winner remained anonymous, while the Texan player claimed their massive windfall through a trust in March 2015.
 Only Marie Holmes of North Carolina came forward to the press.

 The Fine Print